What We Do

 With guidance, mothers are encouraged to set realistic goals for attaining their independence.
-CCSDVS helps them to achieve these goals through:
+CCCW helps them to achieve these goals through:

-Advocates help parents set goals for their children, too.
-Through role-playing, advocates teach positive parenting skills, arrange medical appointments for the children, and work with schools to coordinate services and enrollment.
-In addition, advocates build relationships with the schools and educate school staff about domestic violence and sexual assault issues.
+Advocates help the mothers set goals for their children, too.
+Through role-playing, Advocates teach positive parenting skills, arrange medical appointments for the children, and work with schools to coordinate services and enrollment.
+In addition, Advocates build relationships with the schools and educate school staff about domestic violence and sexual assault issues.